isabelroses/isabelroses/README.md

 I am currently studying computer science, as a second year student at Aberystwyth University.
 I am interested in terminal, and am currently learning go.
 Furthermore, I am also currently obssessed with nix, and the rest of my spare time I work on [Catppuccin](https://github.com/catppuccin/catppuccin).

 P.S.
-Never ask me what's on my todo list, it's always too long.
+Never ask me what's on my todo list, it's up to [@comfysage](https://github.com/comfysage)

 ### 📧 You can reach me at